-Badass Normal: Hayato from Part 4, who has no Stand ability but helps Josuke and Co. bring down Kira once and for all through sheer bravery and cunning.
+Badass Normal: Hayato from Diamond Is Unbreakable, who has no Stand ability but helps Josuke bring down Kira once and for all through sheer bravery and cunning.

-And Emporio, who in Part 6 defeats the Big Bad (who can control time and destroy the universe) on his own, despite having only a one-location, non-combat stand (although he does gain Weather Report's stand during the fight, he needed to confront and outwit Pucci in order to do so).
+And Emporio, who in Stone Oceandefeats the Big Bad (who can control time and destroy the universe) on his own, despite having only a one-location, non-combat stand (although he does gain Weather Report's stand during the fight, he needed to confront and outwit Pucci in order to do so).

-Gyro in part 7 also counts, having currently given up his Stand ability and relying solely on his naturally developed skills involving the Spin.
+Gyro in Steel Ball Run also counts, having currently given up his Stand ability and relying solely on his naturally developed skills involving the Spin.
 Pretty much everyone else out there has Stands.

-Jotaro in Part 3 after Alessi de-aged him into a seven-year-old child, which also cut off his Stand powers since he didn't have Star Platinum back then.
+Jotaro in Stardust Crusaders after Alessi de-aged him into a seven-year-old child, which also cut off his Stand powers since he didn't have Star Platinum back then.
 Any normal child would have ran in terror of an axe-wielding maniac.
 Kid Jotaro, however, beat the crap out of Alessi with Rapid Fire Fisticuffs to the face.

-And in part 7, it would appear to have been revealed that Jesus was a Stand user.
+And in Steel Ball Run, it would appear to have been revealed that Jesus was a Stand user.

 Berserk Button: Say something bad about Josuke's hairdo and see how long you end up in a hospital.

-Be Careful What You Wish For: In part 1 during Dio's attack on a town a mother pleads with him to take her and not harm her infant child.
-He promises and turns her into a Vampire Only for the newly turned mother to BITE INTO HER CHILD right after he does it.
+Be Careful What You Wish For: In Phantom Blood, during Dio's attack on a town a mother pleads with him to take her and not harm her infant child.
+He promises and turns her into a Vampire Only for the newly turned mother to bite into her child right after he does it.

 Big Bad: Dio, spanning several generations.
 Even after he's gone, many of the villains who follow him have connections to him somehow.
 The Pillar Men are ultimately responsible for Dio's status as the Big Bad, though, since they created the Stone Mask.

-Also the Big Bad of part 5, Diavolo, is also responsible for all of the insanity that is Stands from part 3 to part 6, as he had the stand arrows which he sold three of and one was bought by Enya, which was then used to give Dio The World.
+Also the Big Bad of Vento Aureo, Diavolo, is also responsible for all of the Stand-related insanity from Stardust Crusaders to Stone Ocean, as he had the stand arrows which he sold three of and one was bought by Enya, which was then used to give Dio The World.
 So he also helped in establishing Dio's status as the Big Bad (or at least helped in making sure he kept it).

-Big Damn Heroes: Towards the end of Part 3, as Dio is about to annihilate Polnareff with his mysterious Stand power, both JoJos and Kakyoin burst in through the wall to back him up.
+Big Damn Heroes: Towards the end of Stardust Crusaders, as Dio is about to annihilate Polnareff with his mysterious Stand power, both JoJos and Kakyoin burst in through the wall to back him up.